redbrick/static-site/source/help/exams/helpdesk-test-2014-agm/index.md

 24. Can I view my Redbrick email on a web browser?
 What’s the address for it?
 (2 marks)
 25. I know how to set file permissions, but how do I see what permissions files in a folder have?
 (3 marks)
 26. How do I change what shell I’m using on Redbrick?
 I tried typing the name of the shell but it resets when I log out.
 (3 marks)
 27. I hate having to type in screen -r when I log in to reattach my screen.
-How do I make it so that I can just type, say, “r” and it’d do it for me?
+How do I make it so that I can just type, say, "r" and it’d do it for me?
 (3 marks)
 28. People keep sending me heys and it messes up my terminal, how can I turn off heys?
 (2 marks)
 29. What program can you recommend for uploading files to Redbrick from Windows?
 Also, is there a Linux equivalent in a command line?
 (4 marks)
 30. ```